The Ultimate Spain Bucket List (50 Top Experiences)

 9. Go inside Sagrada Familia

 Seeing the Sagrada Familia is a top bucket list experience in Barcelona.
-This unfinished but emblematic work of art is one of the most beautiful and unique buildings in the world.
+This unfinished but emblematic work of art is one of the world’s most beautiful and unique buildings.

 Not only will it amaze you from the outside, but the inside too.
 When you go inside, you’ll be mesmerised by the amount of detail and work Gaudí put into this building.

-Gaudí was inspired by local natural elements, and this is seen in the columns, which look similar to trunks and rooftop details like sunflowers.
+Local natural elements inspired Gaudí, and this is seen in the columns, which look similar to trunks and rooftop details like sunflowers.

 On top of this, it’s beautiful to admire the colourful stained glasses that are reflected on the floor.